CSE232-MSU/CSE232/syllabus_regular.md

 - Class-related materials (lectures, example code).
 - Documentation from the linked reference websites (python.org, cppreference.com, cplusplus.com).

-Everything else, including conceptual discussions with other students should be attributed.
+Everything else, including conceptual discussions with other students should be attibuted.

 ### Department Policy Concerning The Use Of Chegg and Similar Sites
 > This course has adopted the [Chegg and Similar Sites policy](https://www.cse.msu.edu/Students/Current_Undergrad/Chegg/).
 Submission of student work (e.g. assignments and/or exam solutions) based on those found on Chegg, Brainly, Quizlet, and other similar websites will result in an Academic Dishonesty Report (ADR) and an automatic failing grade of zero (0.0) for the course.
 The ADR for students personally posting questions from assignments or exams to these sites will request additional sanctions.